geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 Are vertical slices _simpler_ than what comes after?
 Of course!
 Are they _self-contained_?
-Yes, that's a byproduct of pursuing vertical integration, but they aren't _independent_ from later versions nor should they be.
+Yes, that's a byproduct of pursuing vertical integration, but they aren't _independent_ from later versions, nor should they be.
 They enable us to get early feedback, but they definitely aren't what a skateboard is to a car, and we should all free ourselves from the idea that incremental versions have a high degree of independence.
 Your versions, _of course_,